sivan/gulp-assets-plus/README.md

 Type: `String` | `Array`

-Default: ['debug']
+Default: null

 Optionnal: you can pass a dev string array to filter the files with this hash.
-For example: if your quote a css file like `<link rel="stylesheet" href="./css/main.css?debug" />`, it will ignore this quote.
-It's useful when you change files frequently in the development time, but don't forget to remove dev-mode string before you publish your code.
+For example: use `['debug']` or `'debug'` will ignore these files when you quote them like `<link rel="stylesheet" href="./css/main.css?debug" />`.
+It's useful when you change some file frequently during development, but don't forget to remove that string before publish.

 ##### opt.algorithm